-Windows 10 finally gives us back the Start Menu, and it’s much more customizable than it ever has been before.
-Here is a quick rundown of all the different ways that you can customize it.
+Windows 10 finally brought back the Start menu, and it’s more customizable than ever.
+Here’s a quick rundown of all the different ways that you can make the Start menu your own.

-Organize, Edit, Delete, or Add New Items to the All Apps View
+Organize, Edit, Delete, or Add New Items to the Apps List

-You can easily get to the Start Menu’s folder structure on the hard drive and edit, rearrange, or even add new items to the All Apps view in the Windows 10 start menu.
-This will also give you the benefit of being able to search for these new shortcuts that you create.
+You can easily get to the Start menu’s folder structure on the hard drive to edit, rearrange, or even add new items.
+This also gives you the benefit of being able to search for these new shortcuts that you create.
 And yes, you can do this by dragging items around individually on (or to) the Start menu, but rearranging via File Explorer is much quicker if you have a bunch of things you want to change.

-It’s worth noting that the Start Menu folder won’t actually show the “Metro” apps, and you’ll need to deal with those elsewhere.
-For the most part, you can uninstall any app—except for some built-in apps—by right-clicking on it in the Start menu and choosing “Uninstall.”
+It’s worth noting that the Start menu folder won’t show Universal apps you have installed, so you’ll need to deal with those just using the menu itself.
+For the most part, you can uninstall any app—except for some built-in apps—by right-clicking them in the Start menu and choosing “Uninstall.”

 Resize the Start Menu

-You can quickly resize the Start Menu by simply moving your mouse to the top edge of the Start Menu and resizing down.
+You can quickly resize the Start menu by dragging the top or right edge of the menu with your mouse.

 Pin and Unpin Tiles

-You can change the size of the tiles by right-clicking on them and choosing Resize and then picking a size.
+You can change the size of a tile by right-clicking it, pointing to “Resize,” and then picking the size you want.

-Unfortunately the tiling is a little weird, so if you have an odd number of small tiles you’ll end up with blank space.
+Unfortunately, the tiling can be a little weird, so if you have an odd number of small tiles, you’ll end up with blank space.

 Turn Off Live Tile Updates

-If all those blinking tiles end up annoying you, just right-click on them and choose “Turn live tile off.”
+If all those flashing tiles end up annoying you, just right-click on them, point to “More,” and then choose “Turn live tile off.”